 B Level hikes (up to 12 miles) every Monday, Wednesday, Thursday, Friday, and Saturday

-A Level hikes (challenging hikes with unrestricted miles and elevation gain) are held on select Wednesdays November through March.
+A Level hikes (challenging hikes with unrestricted miles and elevation gain) are held on select Mondays in November through March.

-Summer hiking season is from the second week of May to the third week of September.
-In this season six hikes per week are scheduled at the C or D Levels.
-Additionally one EZ level hike is scheduled each Monday.
+The summer hiking season is from the second week of May to the third week of September.
+In this season 6 hikes per week at the C or D Levels are scheduled.

 PROSPECTIVE members